 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Serena Capital reported approximately 3,742,000 kg CO2e in Scope 3 emissions, a reduction from about 5,281,890 kg CO2e in 2021 and approximately 3,566,180 kg CO2e in 2022.
-This indicates a significant decrease in emissions over the two-year period, showcasing a commitment to reducing their carbon footprint.
+This indicates a significant decrease in emissions over the two-year period, showcasing the company's commitment to reducing its carbon footprint.
 Serena Capital has set ambitious climate commitments, aiming for carbon neutrality.
-The organisation has offset its carbon emissions for the first time in 2023, starting from a baseline established in 2022.
-This initiative includes the purchase of carbon credits to offset emissions across all scopes (1, 2, and 3) for the years 2022 and 2023.
-As of now, there are no reported Scope 1 or Scope 2 emissions, and the data is not cascaded from any parent organisation.
-Serena Capital's proactive approach to climate action reflects its dedication to sustainability and reducing its overall environmental impact.
+The company has initiated measures to offset its carbon emissions, purchasing credits from projects to cover its Scope 1, 2, and 3 emissions for the years 2022 and 2023.
+This proactive approach aligns with industry standards for climate action and demonstrates a commitment to sustainability.
+As of now, there are no reported Scope 1 or Scope 2 emissions, and the data is not cascaded from any parent organization.
+Serena Capital's efforts reflect a growing trend in the investment sector towards accountability and transparency in carbon emissions management.

 Access structured emissions data, company-specific emission factors, and source documents